Cube-Controls/PiCubesC/README.md

 # PiCubesRexControls
-Examples how to use C programming language to control PiCubes I/O modules.
+Examples how to use C programming language to control Pi Cubes I/O modules.